Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="show-selection"></a>
 ### showSelection & showMultiSelection

 These functions allows you to display a dialog with multiple options to choose from.
-The first parameter must be either an object consisting of key-value string pairs, or an array of strings.
-As an optional second parameter you may pass a title for the dialog.
+The first argument must be either an object consisting of key-value string pairs, or an array of strings.
+As an optional second argument you may pass a title for the dialog.

 For `showSelection`, a single option can be selected, and the function returns its key or value, or `null` if the dialog is closed without a selection (e.g. by pressing the back button).